Welcome

 The best way to listen to Flock Talk is by subscribing in your podcast app of choice.
 We're listed in Apple Podcasts, Google Podcasts, and Spotify.
 You can also stream or download each episode right here on our website by using the built-in player.
 However, we recommend getting a podcast app and using one of the buttons below to subscribe.

-COVID Stories: The Story Of MAPs
+COVID Stories: The Residential Experience

 MEET YOUR HOST